-My 'walk' which is marked on the maps I supply at The Grove Cottages, starts in the nearby village of Brent Eleigh and comes into Lavenham at it's famous and imposing Wool Church, after refreshments at one of the fine pubs and a snoop around Lavenham (not forgetting the old antique book shop) my walk takes you back on the green lane via an other fine church to the very excellent Cock pub in Brent Eleigh for a short respite and stroll back to the car.
+My 'walk', which is marked on the maps I supply at The Grove Cottages, starts in the nearby village of Brent Eleigh and comes into Lavenham at it's famous and imposing Wool Church.
+After refreshments at one of the fine pubs and a snoop around Lavenham (not forgetting the old antique book shop), my walk takes you back on the green lane to the very excellent Cock pub in Brent Eleigh for a short respite and stroll back to the car.
 This walk is about 50 minutes in either direction.

 In Charles Dickens's days, boys living in Scotland and here in East Anglia would be allowed to leave boarding school a day early because it took so long to get back home to those places.

 Even though we are just 60 miles from London, this area was always very inaccessible and remained so until very recent times.